Ing-David/PFE/README.md

 # Training data

-To train, using the command line:
+To train in colab, using the command line:

 `!cd PFE && python el_main.py`